 Home replacement cost is calculated by gathering the details of your home, as previously discussed, and attaching a dollar value to the elements that then translate into a building cost per square foot.
 This dollar value is not only comprised of material costs, but also factors in labour, inflation, market trends and conditions, as well as pricing in your specific geographic location.

-Why Should I Calculate the Rebuild Cost of my House?
+Why Is It Important to Calculate the Rebuild Cost of my House?

 Homeowners often wonder why and when they need to calculate their home rebuild cost.
 While insurance purposes may be the most common reason to calculate your home’s replacement cost, there are several different reasons that a replacement cost value may be required:

 - Settlement of residential insurance claims

 - Budgeting for new home construction